JordanMarcelino/sentiment-analysis-tws-tokped/README.md

 <br>ELSE IF rating > 3 THEN sentiment = positive

 ## Modelling
 For this project we used **IndoBERT-base-p1** as the base model for the sentiment analysis model.
-IndoBERT is a state-of-the-art language model for Inodnesian Langugage based on the BERT model.
+IndoBERT is a state-of-the-art language model for Indonesian Langugage based on the BERT model.
 The pretrained model is trained using a masked language modeling (MLM) objective and next sentence prediction (NSP) objective.